 The other thing is that a combination is almost always required.

-Colchicine slows inflammation, but does nothing for immediate pain.
-It should be taken daily as a preventative (usually at the start of uric acid lowering), or as required.
+Colchicine slows inflammation but does nothing for immediate pain.
+It should be taken daily as a preventative (usually at the start of uric acid treatment), or as required.
 If taken as required, you have to take it at the first sign of an attack.

 Anti-inflammatories are good for reducing inflammation, and this reduces pain.

 Paracetamol blocks any residual pain.

 Always check with your doctor, or a pharmacist, that combinations are safe.
 They will also advise what is the safe maximum for bad gout days.

 The only other thing is to keep mobile.
 When pain hits, you often want to curl up in bed.
 But, the pain goes quicker, in my experience, with gentle exercise.
 Therefore, once the meds have made pain bearable, go for a walk, or a swim.
 This is vital advice for holiday enjoyment.
 Once you take control of gout pain, the tears pass.
 Then, you can focus on controlling uric acid, and stay gout free forever.

 September 3, 2016 at 4:51 am #1772

 In a hurry, I said “The only other thing is to keep mobile.”

 The 3-pronged attack on pain is vital: Block Inflammation (colchicine).
 Reduce Inflammation (Anti-Inflammatory).
 Block Pain (Paracetamol/Acetaminophen, etc, etc).
 And, it’s vital that the package is dosed to gout strength and safety checked by a qualified doctor or pharmacist.